Residential conveyancing solicitors for all aspects of buying and selling property.

 There is no benefit when looking to appoint a property lawyer to carry out conveyancing work for a sale, purchase or re-mortgage for example, to choose a solicitor over a Licensed Conveyancer or vice versa.
 Whilst the qualifications each have obtained are different, both should be more than capable of assisting with a property transaction.
 However, someone who is listed as a ‘Conveyancer’ only may not be legally qualified and may be supervised by someone who is legally qualified instead.
 This should be checked before agreeing to instruct that person to assist with a property transaction.

-On the face of it, there should be no disadvantages of using a solicitor for conveyancing.
+On the face of it, there should be no disadvantages to using a solicitor for conveyancing.
 As long as that solicitor is competent in the field of property law and can confirm they are more than capable of carrying out a particular conveyancing transaction with experience with the specific transaction you wish to undertake.

 A helpful tip is to perhaps research a particular individual online by visiting the firm’s website to get some idea as to the experience of the lawyer assigned to you or one you wish to instruct to deal with your property transaction.
-The firm’s website should list the individual’s qualification, level of experience and whether they supervise other lawyers or are supervised themselves and by who.
+The firm’s website should list the individual’s qualifications, level of experience and whether they supervise other lawyers or are supervised themselves and by who.

 Should you choose a solicitor that’s local to you?

-Of course you do not need to, however local solicitors have good working relationships with each other and can help improve transaction times.
+Of course you do not need to, however, local solicitors have good working relationships with each other and can help improve transaction times.
 We have really good relationships with solicitors locally and it is always good to see a friendly name representing the seller/buyer.
-There’s also a lot of expertise locally so if there is a problem with the legal title that needs to be resolved we know how each other work and what is likely to be needed in order to resolve it saving a lot of back-and-forth emails.
+There’s also a lot of expertise locally so if there is a problem with the legal title that needs to be resolved we know how each other works and what is likely to be needed in order to resolve it saving a lot of back-and-forth emails.

 How long does conveyancing take?

-The national average is about 10-14 weeks for a freehold sale or purchase (leaseholds do take longer), however there are so many factors that can impact this.
+The national average is about 12-14 weeks for a freehold sale or purchase (leaseholds do take longer), however there are so many factors that can impact this.
 We have to gather and review a lot of information to purchase a house so the quicker we get all of this in (the mortgage, searches, replies to enquiries) the quicker we can prepare a legal report to you with documents to sign.
 If however, there is a delay in getting some information this increases the transaction time.
 Of course transactions go through quicker than the average and some take longer, it very much depends on the property and the circumstances of the chain.

 Paperwork efficiency and tracking milestones